jw2249a/2017-bayes-audit/2017-code/README.md

 | LOG-B13       | 7              | D-0001    |  50               | Box D           |          |
 | LOG-B13       | 57             | E-0200    |  50               | Box E           |          |

-The ballot ids (bids) within a collection must be distinct from each other; this includes ballots ids that are generated via this repetition feature.
+The ballot ids (bids) within a collection (including ballot ids generated via this repetition feature) must be distinct from each other.

 A ballot manifest file has a filename of the form ``manifest-<pbcid>.csv``, e.g. ``manifest-DEN-A01-2017-11-07.csv``